jbjd/Python-Ast-Optimizer/README.md

 # Personal Python AST Optimizer

 This is a project related to minifying or otherwise statically optimizing Python code.
 It can parse python to output a much smaller output with optionally excluded sections of code.
-It also includes wrappers for calling autoflake.

 This project is an extension of the builtin ast module.